Biologics are the new frontier for treatment of many chronic medical conditions.

 - Fasenra (benralizumab): for severe asthma age 12 and above.

-- Dupixent (dupilumab): for severe asthma age 6 and above, severe eczema age 6 and above, and nasal polyps age 18 and above.
-In research studies, it has shown promising results for eosinophilic esophagitis, but is not yet FDA approved for EoE.
+- Dupixent (dupilumab): for severe asthma age 6 and above, severe eczema age 6 months and above, and nasal polyps age 18 and above.
+Dupixent has also recently been approved for treatment of eosinophilic esophagitis (EoE) in individuals age 12 and older.

 - Tezspire (tezepelumab): for severe asthma age 12 and above.